devinterp.optim package

 • param_groups: a List containing all parameter groups where each

 parameter group is a Dict.
 Each parameter group contains metadata specific to the optimizer, such as learning rate and weight decay, as well as a List of parameter IDs of the parameters in the group.
+If a param group was initialized with named_parameters() the names content will also be saved in the state dict.

 NOTE: The parameter IDs may look like indices but they are just IDs associating state with param_group.
 When loading from a state_dict, the optimizer will zip the param_group params (int IDs) and the optimizer param_groups (actual nn.Parameter s) in order to match state WITHOUT additional verification.